MABGA History

 Robert G. Allman, Esquire, was the founder of MABGA.
 Due to an accident at the age of 4, Bob lost his sight.
 He attended the Overbrook School for the Blind where he learned many of the skills that served him throughout his lifetime.
 It was Bob’s determination to beat the odds that enabled him to excel in many areas of life including a wrestling championship and Phi Beta Kappa, while attending the University of Pennsylvania, managing a successful marriage and raising four sons and running a busy law practice.
 Throughout his lifetime, Bob Allman had a powerful impact on many people, both sighted and blind.

 MABGA’s first president, Francis Strawbridge, Jr. used his philanthropic nature to help the association grow.
 During his many years of service as the first president of MABGA, he also added the prestige of the Strawbridge name, at a time when little was known about either blind golf or about MABGA.
 Mr. Strawbridge undertook many of the administrative and leadership duties when he was elected the association’s first president in 1949.
 He continued his duties in helping MABGA to prosper, over the next decade and beyond.
-Without the leadership and guidance of Bob Allman and Francis Strawbridge Jr., MABGA would have been hard pressed to achieve all that it has over these sixty-eight years.
+Without the leadership and guidance of Bob Allman and Francis Strawbridge Jr., MABGA would have been hard pressed to achieve all that it has over these seventy-six years.

 MABGA’s history would be incomplete without mentioning the great efforts of our volunteer coaches.
 In order to be successful, a good coach must be generous with his or her time, skills and patience.
 Coaching is a labor of love.
 The coaches act as the eyes of the blind.
 Many coaches say that they enjoy seeing their blind golfer hit a good shot more than hitting one themselves.
 MABGA’s coaches are a big part of our success!

-Since MABGA’s beginning, seventy-four years ago, many private and public golf courses throughout the Delaware Valley and beyond, have contributed to MABGA’s success.
+Since MABGA’s beginning, seventy-six years ago, many private and public golf courses throughout the Delaware Valley and beyond, have contributed to MABGA’s success.
 We could not have remained in existence without the cooperation and generosity of the many host golf clubs that continue to sponsor golf outings for our members.

 Tiny Pedone, a local golf professional and entrepreneur joined MABGA In 1956.
 He embarked on a journey, which would link his name with MABGA as strongly as any other, in our history.
 He served as president during the seventies and dedicated a quarter of a century to serving MABGA.